jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 - [ ] Test frequently (`jupyter lab --dev-mode`) #TODO: watch for iterative dev
 - [ ] Ask instructors for help when stuck

+## General guidance

+### Making the most of this time

+**Focus on learning, not perfection**:
+- Getting stuck and debugging teaches you more than smooth sailing
+- Small working features beat ambitious broken ones
+- Exploring multiple approaches builds intuition

+**Document your journey**:
+- Take notes on what prompts work well
+- Save error messages and solutions
+- Write down "aha!" moments
+- Update your extension's README as you go

+**Connect with others**:
+- Share what you're working on with neighbors
+- Help each other debug issues
+- Show off cool features you've created
+- Ask each other questions

+### AI Development workflow (reminder)

+The cycle you'll repeat many times:

+1. **Write a clear prompt** - Context, requirements, constraints
+2. **Review generated code** - Read it, understand it, don't blindly accept
+3. **Build**: `jlpm build`
+4. **Test**: Refresh JupyterLab (or restart if backend changed)
+5. **Debug**: Browser console and terminal for errors
+6. **Iterate**: Refine your prompt based on results
+7. **Commit**: Save working states frequently

 ## 💬 Getting Help

 ### During this session
 - Raise your hand for instructor help
 - Discuss with neighbors
 - [Zulip](https://jupyter.zulipchat.com/#feed) for real-time chat

+Don't stay stuck!
+Ask an instructor if:
+- You've tried the same thing 3-4 times with no progress
+- Build succeeds but feature doesn't appear
+- You want guidance on architecture decisions
+- You're unsure if your contribution approach is right

 :::{tip} Core Developers Are Here!
 Many Jupyter and JupyterLab core developers are in the room and at JupyterCon 2025.
 This is a unique opportunity to: